hsnrique/farmup/README.md

-# Agro Market - A Modern Fullstack E-Commerce Marketplace for Digital Products
+# Farmup - A Modern Fullstack E-Commerce Marketplace for Digital Products

 Built with the Next.js 14 App Router, tRPC, TypeScript, Payload & Tailwind